Metrics quickstart

 button. - After importing the dashboard, define the Prometheus data source to use and finish the import process.

-The Grafana dashboard has panes showing the state of all the policies managed by Kubewarden.
-Plus it has policy-specific panels.
+The Grafana dashboard has panes showing the state of all policies managed by Kubewarden.
+It also has policy-specific panels.

-Policy detailed metrics can be obtained by changing the value of the policy_name
+You can obtain detailed metrics for a specific policy by changing the value of the policy_name

 You should be able to see the dashboard similar to this: